samuelpowell/LibTOAST.jl/README.md

 ## Compatibilty

-TOAST.jl directly calls the underlying C++ library using [Cxx.jl](https://github.com/Keno/Cxx.jl) which is currently supported only on Linux and macOS.
+libTOAST.jl directly calls the underlying C++ library using [Cxx.jl](https://github.com/Keno/Cxx.jl) which is currently supported only on Linux and macOS.
 Windows support is *expected* with the release of Julia 0.6.

 ## Installation

-Ensure that you have a working Cxx.jl installation, then install and build TOAST.jl package as follows.
+Ensure that you have a working Cxx.jl installation, then install and build libTOAST.jl package as follows.

 ```
-julia> Pkg.clone("git@github.com:samuelpowell/TOAST.jl.git")
+julia> Pkg.clone("git@github.com:samuelpowell/libTOAST.jl.git")
 julia> Pkg.build("TOAST")
 ```

-The TOAST.jl build process will download the requisite binaries and the header files required to call the library, these are stored in the package directory.
-You can test that TOAST.jl is properly configured by running the unit tests.
+The libTOAST.jl build process will download the requisite binaries and the header files required to call the library, these are stored in the package directory.
+You can test that libTOAST.jl is properly configured by running the unit tests.

 ```
 Pkg.test("TOAST")